amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 34 - Notice how that they have been called with the Comp namespace.
-Because here the components folder has been imported as  namespace.*
+*Snippet 34 - Notice how that they have been called with the `Comp` namespace.
+Because, it is not found in the same folder as `main.qml` but in the `components` folder imported and namespaced as `Comp`*

-Now you should see the buttons.
+Now you should see the close buttons.

 ![](D:\GitHub\Articulae\mds\images\closebuttons.PNG)